 Section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
-1701u and 24 CFR Part 135 represents HUD’s policy for providing preference for new employment, training and contracting opportunities created from the usage of covered HUD funds to residents in the community who earn at or below 80% of area median income and the businesses that substantially employ these persons.
-Section 3 does not apply on a “per project” basis, whenever any portion of HUD funding is invested into projects involving housing construction, demolition, rehabilitation or other public construction, the requirements of Section 3 apply.
-In other words, Section 3 applies to the entire covered project or activity regardless of whether the activity was fully or partially funded with covered assistance for all projects that will result in new employment, contracting, training opportunities.
+1701u and 24 CFR Part 135 represents HUD’s policy for providing preference for new employment, training and contracting opportunities created from the usage of covered HUD funds to residents in the community who earn at or below 80% AMI and the businesses that substantially employ these persons.
+Section 3 does not apply on a “per project” basis.
+Whenever any portion of HUD funding is invested into projects involving housing construction, demolition, rehabilitation or other public construction, the requirements of Section 3 apply.
+In other words, Section 3 applies to the entire covered project or activity regardless of whether the activity was fully or partially funded with covered assistance for all projects that will result in new employment, contracting, and training opportunities.

-While Section 3 is not specifically required for CDBG Planning grant projects, if a planning grant project will result in a “covered” project, Section 3 must be followed during the planning grant project, CDD staff will work with all grantees to determine if Section 3 applies and request of the grantee to indicate if the planning grant may result in an application to complete a project with other covered HUD funded programs (such as CDBG or HOME).
+While Section 3 is not specifically required for CDBG Planning grant projects, if a planning grant project will result in a covered (i.e., CDBG eligible construction) project, Section 3 must be followed during the planning grant project.
+Community MT will work with all grantees to determine if Section 3 is applicable to their project and request the grantee to indicate if the planning project may result in an application to complete a project with other covered HUD-funded programs such as CDBG or HOME Investment Partnerships Program, or the Housing Trust Fund.

 To follow the Section 3 requirements, a Section 3 Notice must be published at least once at the beginning of the project but can be published each time a major procurement action is undertaken on CDBG Public and Community Facilities, Housing, and Economic Development grant projects.
-For most projects, this would mean publishing the first Section 3 Notice at the time of issuing a Request for Proposals (RFP) or Request for Qualifications (RFQ) to hire an engineer or architect as part of the RFP or RFQ.
-This notice is to ensure that interested parties and residents have a reasonable opportunity to hear about the potential Section 3 employment opportunities as a result of the CDBG project.
+For most projects, this would mean publishing the first Section 3 Notice at the time of issuing a RFP or RFQ to hire an engineer or architect as part of the RFP or RFQ.
+This notice is to ensure that interested parties and residents have a reasonable opportunity to learn about the potential Section 3 employment opportunities as a result of the CDBG project.
 The language containing the Section 3 requirements must be included in advertisements and any contracts awarded to contractors that benefit from CDBG funds.

-A sample Section 3 Public Notice: Economic Opportunities for Low- and Moderate-Income Persons is provided in the CDBG/NSP Grant Administration Manual, Procurement Chapter, found on the .
+A sample Section 3 Public Notice: Economic Opportunities for Low- and Moderate-Income Persons is provided in the CDBG Grant Administration Manual, Procurement Chapter, found on the Community MT website.
 This notice or its equivalent must be published in order to inform the community of employment and business opportunities and to demonstrate compliance with Section 3 requirements.
-CDD staff can also provide sample RFP/RFQ language that includes the required language upon request.
+Community MT can also provide sample RFP/RFQ language that includes the required language upon request.

-Section 3 requires that to the greatest extent feasible, in CDBG or HOME-assisted projects, opportunities for training and employment must be given to:
+Section 3 requires that to the greatest extent feasible, in CDBG, HOME, and HTF projects, opportunities for training and employment must be given to:

-Residents at or below 80% of area median income in areas;
+Residents at or below 80% AMI in areas;

 Residents of Public and Indian Housing;

-Businesses that are 51% or more owned by Section 3 residents; or
+Businesses that are 51% or more owned by Section 3 residents; and

 Businesses where at least 30% of employees are Section 3 residents.

 Contracts for work in connection with such projects should be awarded to business concerns located in, or owned in substantial part by "project area" residents.
-(See the CDBG/NSP Grant Administration Manual, for additional information about required Section 3 reporting by CDBG grantees at the time of project closeout.)
+(See the CDBG Grant Administration Manual, for additional information about required Section 3 reporting by CDBG grantees at the time of project closeout.)